Adult ADHD: Symptoms, Diagnosis, and Psychiatric Treatment Options

 Which Clinical Guidelines Inform Adult ADHD Diagnosis?

-Available Psychiatric Treatment Options:
+Available Psychiatric Treatment Options for Adult ADHD

 Medication Management: Stimulant medications, such as amphetamines and methylphenidate, are commonly prescribed to help manage symptoms.
 Non-stimulant options, like atomoxetine, are also available for those who may not respond well to stimulants.